averyhiebert/vim-roguelike-challenge/docs/README.md

 ## Items

-Pick up items by "yanking", i.e. `y5l` will pick up any items up to 5 tiles to the right. `yy` will pick up any items on the tile currently occupied by the player.
+Pick up items by "yanking" with `y` + a movement command.
+For instance, `y5l` will pick up any items up to 5 tiles to the right. `yy` will pick up any items on the tile currently occupied by the player.
 When you pick up an item, it will be placed into a "register" identified by a letter or number.
 Numbered registers are considered to be "equipped" while alphabetic registers are not.
 You can view the contents of your registers by typing `i`.

 You can use the item in register `r` by typing `@r`.
 This is how you consume corpses (to recover HP) or activate scrolls.